Urania: Differentially Private Insights into AI Use: Formal Details of DP Tools

 \subsection{Private Partition Selection}

-The mechanism $\texttt{PPS}_{k,\eps,\delta}(h_1, \ldots, h_n)$ returns a subset of elements for which the noisy count, after adding truncated discrete Laplace noise $\DLap_\tau(\eps/k)$ is more than $\tau$.\pritishinfo{For now I attributing the $k$ sized subset version of partition selection to \cite{desfontaines22differentially} itself.
-This if fine for now, but should be fixed eventually.}
+The mechanism $\texttt{PPS}_{k,\eps,\delta}(h_1, \ldots, h_n)$ returns a subset of elements for which the noisy count, after adding truncated discrete Laplace noise $\DLap_\tau(\eps/k)$ is more than $\tau$.
+The result for $k=1$ was provided by \cite{desfontaines22differentially} and the result for general $k$ can be derived using the {\em group privacy} property of DP~(see Lemma 2.2 in \cite{vadhan17complexity}).